Kotaimen/stonemason/docs/service_tileserver.rst

                 "levels": [1, 2, 3, 4, 5, 6, 7, 8]
             }

-    :param theme: name of the theme, *required*.
+    :param tag: Name of the theme, *required*.
+    :type tag: str

-    :resheader Content-Type: a json object describes metadata of a theme.
+    :resheader Content-Type: A json object describes metadata of a theme.
-    :resheader Cache-Control: default max age is 300 seconds.
+    :resheader Cache-Control: Default max age is 300 seconds.

     :status 200: No error.
-    :status 404: when theme doesn't exist.
+    :status 404: When theme doesn't exist.
-    :status 400: when request is not valid.
+    :status 400: When request is not valid.

 List Theme Info